1996 Rhein Fire season

-The 1996 Rhein Fire season was the second season for the franchise in the World League of American Football (WLAF).
+The 1996 Rhein Fire season was the second season for the Rhein Fire in the World League of American Football (WLAF).
 The team was led by head coach Galen Hall in his second year, and played its home games at Rheinstadion in Düsseldorf, Germany.
 They finished the regular season in sixth place with a record of three wins and seven losses.